Pyomo/pyomo/doc/OnlineDocs/contributed_packages/iis.rst

 solver uses, so users may want to post-process output if it is going to be used for analysis.
 It also computes a minimal intractable system (which is not guaranteed to be unique).
-It was written by Ben Knueven as part of the watertap project and is governed by a license shown at the top of ``mis.py``.
+It was written by Ben Knueven as part of the watertap project (https://github.com/watertap-org/watertap) and is therefore governed by a license shown at the top of ``mis.py``.

 The algorithms come from John Chinneck's slides, see: https://www.sce.carleton.ca/faculty/chinneck/docs/CPAIOR07InfeasibilityTutorial.pdf